-Smooth checkouts: Whether you’re planning a society trip during reading week or you’re hosting a couple of events throughout the year, Square Online Checkout is an easy and affordable solution for collecting online payments.
+Smooth checkouts: Whether you’re planning a society trip during reading week or you’re hosting a couple of events throughout the year, Square Payment Links is an easy and affordable solution for collecting online payments.

 Just set up pay links or QR codes to share with your society members via text or email for membership renewals, group activities and your annual society ball.
 That way you can ensure fast payments and track who has signed up to each event.